section-engineering-education/engineering-education/content/articles/visualizing-repositories-using-pygal/index.md

 <!--more-->

 ### Prerequisites
 You'll need some Python skills to follow along with this tutorial.
 You must be in a position to work with web APIs in Python.
-Also you need to have [PIP](https://pip.pypa.io/en/stable/installation/) installed.
+Also, you need to have [PIP](https://pip.pypa.io/en/stable/installation/) installed.

 ### Installing pygal
 To install Pygal, run the command below;